Monadnock Building: Modernization (1938–1979)

-Restoration and later (1979–)
+Restoration and later (1979–present)

 The building Donnell purchased in 1979 had declined badly.
 The Dearborn entrances had been closed in, the ground floor had been "defaced by garish signs", and the brick had been painted and was peeling.
 Inside, the marble wainscoting had been painted over and many of the original oak doors had been replaced with cheaper mahogany.
 The decorative stair rails had been enclosed, and some stairways and corridors had been closed off completely.
 Much of the original mosaic tile had been demolished—some floors were carpeted, others tiled in vinyl or terrazzo.
 Half of the sixteen elevators were still manually operated.
 "It was as if it had been partly updated every ten years throughout its history", said Donnell, "it was never done over in its entirety."

 Donnell, who had studied architecture at Harvard, planned to gut the building and construct a new, modern office complex inside the historic shell.
 Failing to obtain financing for the remodeling, he embarked instead on an incremental, "pay as you go" project to restore the Monadnock to its original condition in painstaking detail.
 The project was, according to historian Donald Miller, the most comprehensive skyscraper restoration ever attempted at the time; it took thirteen years to complete.
 Working from original drawings discovered at the Art Institute of Chicago, and two old photographs, Donnell and John Vinci, one of the nation's leading preservation architects, restored the building to its condition when first constructed, before any modernizations, working piecemeal as offices became vacant.

 The color of the shellac was matched to closets where the wood had not been darkened by exposure to light.
-The mosaic floors were recreated by Italian craftsmen at a cost of $50 per square foot ($538.12 per square meter).
+The mosaic floors were recreated by Italian craftsmen at a cost of $50 per square foot ($538 per square meter).
 A local firm was found that could reproduce the complicated process of sandblasting and hide glue application used to create the original feather chipped glass.
 This reproduced glass was used to restore the partitions and naturally lit corridors of Root's design.
 To recreate the doors and wood trim, Donnell purchased the firm that had created the original oak woodwork—and still used the same 19th century machinery.
 Perfect replicas of the original aluminum light fixtures were fabricated from early photographs and carbon filament light bulbs were obtained to recreate the original lighting effect.
 A single surviving aluminum staircase was discovered behind a wall, restored, and used as a model to rebuild the lobby stairways and metalwork.
 The wainscoting on the upper floors was restored with marble salvaged from the recently modernized, nearby 19 LaSalle and Manhattan Buildings.
 Marble was purchased from the same Italian quarry that supplied Root's original construction to restore the lobby walls and ceilings.